The topological complexity of pure graph braid groups is stably maximal: Introduction

 \subsection{Acknowledgements}

-The seeds of this paper were sewn when Andrea Bianchi noticed an early error in \cite{Knudsen:FCPG}, prompting the author to reconsider the role of cohomology in the non-planar setting.
+The seeds of this paper were sown when Andrea Bianchi noticed an early error in \cite{Knudsen:FCPG}, prompting the author to reconsider the role of cohomology in the non-planar setting.
 The ideas came during the 2022 workshop ``Topological Complexity and Motion Planning,'' held at CMO BIRS in Oaxaca, and the author thanks Dan Cohen, Jes\'{u}s Gonz\'{a}lez, and Lucile Vandembroucq for their skillful organization.
-The author benefited from fruit-full conversations with Daciberg Gon\c{c}alves and Teresa Hoekstra Mendoza.
+The author benefited from fruit-full conversations with Daciberg Gon\c{c}alves and Teresa Hoekstra Mendoza, and he thanks Andrea Bianchi, Jes\'{u}s Gonz\'{a}lez, and the anonymous referee for comments on an earlier draft.
 This work was supported by NSF grant DMS-1906174.